kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/speed-up-videos.md

 slug: speed-up-videos
 author: Stefan Imhoff
 date: 2016-09-03T14:15:19+02:00
-description: "Watching HTML5 video with increased speed is possible.
+description: 'Watching HTML5 video with increased speed is possible.
 Fortunately there is an extension for that.
-And speeding up reading is also possible."
+And speeding up reading is also possible.'
 language: en
-categories: ["recommendation", "software"]
+categories: ['recommendation', 'software']
 ---

-Some weeks ago I was browsing my YouTube **Watch Later** lists and thinking: *There is so much good quality video, I wish I could watch it faster to see more of it*.
+Some weeks ago I was browsing my YouTube **Watch Later** lists and thinking: _There is so much good quality video, I wish I could watch it faster to see more of it_.
 All these screencasts, comedy, TechTalks, conference presentations … so I googled just for fun.

 ## Video Speed Controller

 I found out this is an issue, I’m not alone with.
-Fortunately the developer *Ilya Grigorik*, working at Google, has created a [Google Chrome extension], which does exactly this: **Speeding up HTML5 videos**.
+Fortunately the developer _Ilya Grigorik_, working at Google, has created a [Google Chrome extension], which does exactly this: **Speeding up HTML5 videos**.

 And with Flash being nearly dead and most services using HTML5 video, this is really a blessing.
 The extension allows to **increase** or **decrease** the speed of any video, jump **back** and **forth** or back to regular speed.
 This even works on Netflix and Amazon Prime Video.